Piano Sonata No. 14 (Beethoven): Names

 By the late 1830s, the name "Mondscheinsonate" was being used in German publications and "Moonlight Sonata" in English publications.
 Later in the nineteenth century, the sonata was universally known by that name.

 Many critics have objected to the subjective, romantic nature of the title "Moonlight", which has at times been called "a misleading approach to a movement with almost the character of a funeral march" and "absurd".
 Other critics have approved of the sobriquet, finding it evocative or in line with their own interpretation of the work.
 Gramophone founder Compton Mackenzie found the title "harmless", remarking that "it is silly for austere critics to work themselves up into a state of almost hysterical rage with poor Rellstab", and adding, "what these austere critics fail to grasp is that unless the general public had responded to the suggestion of moonlight in this music Rellstab's remark would long ago have been forgotten."
-Donald Francis Tovey thought the title of Moonlight was appropriate for the first movement but not for the other two.
+Musicologist Donald Francis Tovey thought the title of Moonlight was appropriate for the first movement but not for the other two.

-Carl Czerny, Beethoven's pupil, described the first movement as "a ghost scene, where out of the far distance a plaintive ghostly voice sounds".

-Franz Liszt described the second movement as "a flower between two abysses".
+Other names and imagery have also been associated with the sonata, particularly the first movement.
+The Viennese called it "Arbor Sonata," again according to Lenz, and Rellstab's story also gives it an association with the Aeolian harp.
+Carl Czerny, Beethoven's pupil, described the first movement as "a ghost scene, where out of the far distance a plaintive ghostly voice sounds."
+Lenz also noted the funereal character of the movement, calling it adagio sulla morte d'un eroe.
+Hector Berlioz admired the first movement as well describing it as “one of those poems that human language does not know how to qualify.”
+Meanwhile, Franz Liszt described the second movement as "a flower between two abysses".